What’s Wrong With Media Sales and Right About Selling the New Gap

 Advertising and event sponsorship are powerful solutions that help clients overcome the challenge of selling their products and services more effectively, efficiently…and more often.

-And clients will pay handsomely for solutions that will help them sell more product. duct.
+And customers will pay handsomely for solutions that help them sell more product.

-Uncovering, understanding and addressing the issues faced by prospects in bringing their offering to market, winning their next big contract (or in simply selling more product), AND ONLY THEN prescribing the appropriate (advertising/sponsorship) solution to help them do so, is how the top 2% of media salespeople go about the business of B2B selling.
+Uncovering, understanding and addressing the issues faced by prospects in bringing their offering to market, winning their next big contract or in simply selling more product, and only then offering the appropriate solution to help them do so, is how the top 2% of media/knowledge/information sales people go about the business of selling.

 The Best of the Best

-The top 2% of dealmakers that sell advertising and sponsorship in this manner are noted for their ability to close business at large ticket/high value rates.
+The top 2% of dealmakers that sell advertising and sponsorship in this manner are noted for their ability to close business at higher value rates than their product-pitching colleagues.

-Gap Selling, as originally conceived (and as studied today when learning how to sell “consultatively”), attempts to exploit, via a method known as SPIN (to this day a very potent technique), the “gap” that exists between a prospect’s current situation and where that prospect would ideally like to be.
+Gap Selling, as originally conceived (and as studied today when learning how to sell “consultatively”), attempts to exploit the “gap” that exists between a customer’s current situation and where that prospect would ideally like to be.

 The New Gap Selling methodology is just as simple in concept, yet far more sophisticated in its approach (and effective in its results) because it adds real value to the process.